Uijtendaal leads Canisius against Marist after 25-point game - WTOP News

 BOTTOM LINE: Canisius visits the Marist Red Foxes after Siem Uijtendaal scored 25 points in Canisius’ 73-69 win against the Iona Gaels.

-The Red Foxes are 6-3 on their home court.
-Marist is 1-1 in one-possession games.
+The Red Foxes are 6-3 in home games.
+Marist scores 65.2 points while outscoring opponents by 3.0 points per game.

 The Golden Griffins are 4-9 against MAAC opponents.
-Canisius has a 1-2 record in games decided by 3 points or fewer.
+Canisius ranks sixth in the MAAC scoring 30.4 points per game in the paint led by Frank Mitchell averaging 10.0.

-Marist’s average of 7.0 made 3-pointers per game this season is just 0.7 more made shots on average than the 6.3 per game Canisius allows.
-Canisius averages 7.6 made 3-pointers per game this season, 1.3 more made shots on average than the 6.3 per game Marist allows.
+Marist’s average of 7.0 made 3-pointers per game this season is only 0.7 more made shots on average than the 6.3 per game Canisius gives up.
+Canisius averages 10.4 more points per game (72.6) than Marist gives up to opponents (62.2).

-TOP PERFORMERS: Isaiah Brickner is averaging 5.8 points for the Red Foxes.
-Max Allen is averaging 11.4 points over the last 10 games for Marist.
+TOP PERFORMERS: Max Allen is scoring 11.9 points per game with 3.6 rebounds and 2.0 assists for the Red Foxes.
+Josh Pascarelli is averaging 10.8 points over the last 10 games for Marist.

 LAST 10 GAMES: Red Foxes: 6-4, averaging 64.3 points, 29.7 rebounds, 11.7 assists, 7.5 steals and 2.4 blocks per game while shooting 44.1% from the field.
 Their opponents have averaged 61.8 points per game.